 In The Breadwinner, a girl named Parvana, who lives in Afghanistan, disguises herself as a boy in order to earn money for her family because her father was arrested and her brother was too young to provide for them.

 The Harry Turtledove alternate history novel The Guns of the South features Molly Bean, a prostitute who disguises her flat-chested self as a man to serve in the Confederate States' unit Castalia Invincibles.
 She poses as her "cousin" Melvin Bean and joined because the war was taking away all her customers.
 Ignorant and illiterate, she learns to read and begins to fall for her teacher.
 How much combat did she see?
 She was at Gettysburg, y'all.
 She later serves a surprisingly vital role in defeating the AWB men who are time travelers, by being a popular bedmate while covertly spying on them.
 Her letters to her lover describe many futuristic marvels (None of which she understands, but her teacher/future husband twigs onto the fact that these guys are from the future).
 These prompt him to instruct her to go to Confederate President Robert E. Lee and describe everything she'd seen.
 She does, but her attempts to hide her womanly self make it difficult (Lee can't figure out why she keeps on mixing up "I" and somebody named Melvin in her story).
 After she helps take down the AWB, she marries her teacher.
-In Real Life, there was an actual Molly Bean who enlisted in the Invincibles, but she was discovered and sent home.
+In Real Life, there was an actual Molly Bean who enlisted in the Invincibles, but she was discovered and sent home - in February, 1865, more than 2 years after joining the unit.
 Her livelihood as a prostitute was pure author's invention.

 The Robert A Heinlein novel Tunnel in the Sky features an example where "Jacqueline Marie Daudet" is mistaken for a young boy (in part due to constantly wearing body armor) by another boy during an advanced survival test on a far away planet.
 She continues to pretend that she's "Jack Daudet" for weeks, including through some sexist commentary by her survival partner, until the beans are spilled by someone the two of them rescue.
 For 1955, the premise that girls could do things just as well as men could was pretty advanced.